andreatitolo/11ty_blog/content/about/index.md

 I am Andrea (he/him), an archaeologist with a lot (maybe too many) interests.

 {% image "./about.webp", "A half-body picture of me on a bridge.
-Water underneath and colored houses in the background", "img-centered", "100vw" %}
+Colored houses in the background", "img-centered", "100vw" %}

 ## Work